sieste/specs-verification-git/user-guide/user-guide.md

 ```

-The function `AnalyzeFairBrier` returns the mean fair Brier score difference and optional estimated quantiles of the sampling distribution of the mean difference:
+The function `FairBrierDiff` returns the mean fair Brier score difference and optional estimated quantiles of the sampling distribution of the mean difference:

 ```r